emma97956461/D8_ocean_extremes_assessment/README.md

 ## 📝 Citation

-When using this toolkit with shapefile-based regional masks, please cite:
+When using the shapefile-based regional masks, please cite:

 ```bibtex
 @misc{marineregions2021,